wkornewald/git-srepo/README.md

 [![Build Status](https://travis-ci.org/allbuttonspressed/git-srepo.svg?branch=master)](https://travis-ci.org/allbuttonspressed/git-srepo)

 # git-srepo
-Import other repositories into your git repository.
+Integrate other repositories into your git repository.
 This is a simpler alternative to git subtree, submodule, stree, and subrepo.

+What problem git-srepo solves:

-Commits to an imported repo are kept within your project repo until you push them to the imported repo.
+Commits to an imported subrepo are kept within your project repo until you push them to the subrepo.
 Local changes are maintained as a clean, rebased set of patches for upstream contribution.